sswam/allemande/doc/intro.md

 ## What next?

 - Click the **Help** tab, and ask some questions about the app.
-- Ask Yenta to introduce you to some different characters.
+- Ask Shiksa to introduce you to some different characters.